|Met Office Hadley Centre observations datasets|

 HadCRUT5 is a gridded dataset of global historical surface temperature anomalies relative to a 1961-1990 reference period.
-Data are available for each month from January 1850 to December 2018 (updates will be available in time), on a 5 degree grid.
+Data are available for each month from January 1850 onwards, on a 5 degree grid and as global and regional average time series.
 The dataset is a collaborative product of the Met Office Hadley Centre and the Climatic Research Unit at the University of East Anglia.

 The gridded data are a blend of the CRUTEM5 land-surface air temperature dataset and the HadSST4 sea-surface temperature (SST) dataset.
 The dataset is presented in two ways.
 First, as with the previous version of the data set, HadCRUT4, data are averaged onto a regular grid with no value provided in grid cells containing no observations.
 Second, a statistical method has been used to extend coverage in data sparse areas and provide a more globally complete data set.